mozilla-l10n/documentation/src/products/review/signoffs.md

     * Orange means that the product is still incomplete.
     * Red means that there are errors in the localization.
 The number of errors and warnings is also reported within the table.

 To perform the sign-off, click on the sparkline icon.
-It will open a new page, showing information about the last sign-off, and the changesets that follows it.
+It will open a new page, showing information about the last sign-off, and the changesets that follow it.

 ![List of changesets](../../assets/images/signoffs/changesets_table.png)